 - Strategic Action Plan – How do I get there?
 What are my options?

-Towards the end of the skills group series, each participant will receive their career assessments with a detailed explanation of each tool, and finally their completed Career Design Profile.
+Towards the end of the skills group series, each participant will receive their career assessments with an explanation of each tool, and finally their completed Career Design Profile.
 As they work through the assessment results, they will start narrowing down their Future Direction in Step III of CDA’s Four-Step Process.

-Dr. Harkness understands that some clients in career transition will need an interim step or bridge to their next career.
+We understand that some clients in career transition will need an interim step or bridge to their next career.
 While they continue to fine-tune their future career focus, a bridge job will provide them with an income, and also with more of a clear purpose than they might currently have.